 Reconciliation can involve various approaches and activities.
 However, official reconciliation processes tend to include scrutiny of the past to establish the truth of what happened during the conflict, the consideration of elements of justice to redress victims, compensation in the form of reparations or memorials and national mourning days, and apologies at official or personal level.

 In international peace missions in conflict areas, civilian observers play an increasingly important role.
 The observers’ mandate differ, but their role is often to monitor and follow up on human rights violations or to oversee the implementation of peace or armistice agreements.
 Their work is important and helps the international community to understand and resolve ongoing conflicts.

 What does the FBA do?

 - Policy, research and development

 The FBA supports international research on conflict prevention.

 The FBA provides tailor-made courses on conflict prevention that meet the specific needs of organizations such as the EU, UN and OSCE.
-The FBA also offers an open course on facilitation of dialogue processes and mediation efforts.

 - International work